Dill-PICL/GOMAP-singularity/docs/RUNNING.rst

         .. important::
             Set the GOMAP_IMG_TYPE variable to download GOMAP-singularity for different mpich versions, and this is **essential** for running certain steps in parallel in your HPC.
 Default image downloaded will be built for mpich-3.2.1.
-Please submit a issue request on `GitHub <https://github.com/Dill-PICL/GOMAP-singularity/issues>`_
+Please submit a issue request on `GitHub <https://github.com/Dill-PICL/GOMAP-singularity/issues>`_ if you want the image for a different mpi version or you can download the Singularity files and build the image yourself.

         .. code-block:: bash

             export GOMAP_IMG_TYPE="mpich-3.2.1" && ./setup.sh